-Kendler holds a BFA from The Maryland Institute College of Art (2002, summa cum laude) and a MFA from The School of the Art Institute of Chicago (2006).
+Kendler holds a MFA from The School of the Art Institute of Chicago (2006) and a BFA from The Maryland Institute College of Art (2002, summa cum laude).

-Her work has been exhibited nationally & internationally at museums and biennials including the Museum of Contemporary Art (Chicago), the Albright-Knox (Buffalo, NY), The Pulitzer Arts Foundation (St. Louis), the California Academy of Sciences (San Francisco), iMOCA (Indianapolis), the DePaul Art Museum (Chicago), the Kochi-Muziris Biennale (India), the Yeosu International Art Festival biennial (Korea), the inaugural Chicago Biennial, and the upcoming 3rd Terrain Biennial.
+Her work has been exhibited nationally & internationally at museums and biennials including the Museum of Contemporary Art (Chicago), the Albright-Knox (Buffalo, NY), The Eli and Edythe Broad Museum (Michigan), the Pulitzer Arts Foundation (St. Louis), the California Academy of Sciences (San Francisco), iMOCA (Indianapolis), the DePaul Art Museum (Chicago), the Kochi-Muziris Biennale (India), the Yeosu International Art Festival biennial (Korea), the inaugural Chicago Biennial, and the 3rd Terrain Biennial (Arizona).

 Her work has also been included in exhibitions at Exit Art (NYC), La Box at les Écoles Nationale Supérieures D’art (France), Claremorris Gallery (Ireland), Root Division (San Francisco), Kristi Engle (Los Angeles), Public Pool (Detroit), and in Chicago at Columbia College, Johalla Projects, and Gallery 400 among others.
 She has been commissioned to create interactive, environmentally-engaged public art projects locations such as Chicago's Millennium Park for the Art Institute of Chicago, The Lincoln Park Conservatory glasshouse for Experimental Sound Studio, Philadelphia's Fairmount Park, the Louisville Riverwalk and a tropical forest in Nosara, Costa Rica.

-She has been invited to speak about her environmentally-engaged, activist practice at institutions and symposiums including at the Wexner Center for the Arts, SxSW Eco, the Goethe-Institut, Northwestern University and delivered the closing lecture at the Shapiro Research Symposium at the Art Institute of Chicago.
+She has been invited to speak about her environmentally-engaged practice at institutions and symposiums including at the Wexner Center for the Arts (Columbus, OH), SxSW Eco9Austin, TX), the Goethe-Institut (Chicago), Northwestern University (Chicago), the Botanical Speculations Symposium (SAIC) and delivered the closing lecture at the Shapiro Research Symposium (SAIC).

 Kendler is co-founder of the artist website platform OtherPeoplesPixels, and created the The OPPfund, which gives grants to arts, environmental and social justice organizations, and awards the MAKER Grant each year to two socially or environmentally engaged artists in partnership with Chicago Artists' Coalition.